department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/corpus-christi-in-person/research-report.md

 #### 21. Nursing is overly notified about every Veteran status change in VSE-CS.
 - All nurses interviewed shared this sentiment.
 - In addition to being notified of changes that aren’t relevant, the pop-up notifications don’t have enough valuable information for the nurses to make decisions.
+  - Nurses are very interested in being notified when check-in is complete.
-  - It is difficult for them to connect the notifications to the appropriate Veteran fields in the list to get more information.
+  - It is difficult for them to connect the notifications to the appropriate Veteran fields in the list to get more information, because the notifications lack such information as name, clinic, etc.
 - All nurses interviewed also commented that they miss the auditory alert from VetLink; it got their attention for appropriate notifications

 - **Recommendation**
   - Share this information with VSE development team.